-INTERNAL EXTERNAL STRENGTHS (Agency Capabilities) OPPORTUNITIES (External opportunities that the agency can impact) Helpful Presence of a guiding vision (The Long-Range Plan) -Provide focus and help prioritize resources. - Speed up implementation by starting with a realistic plan. - Help communicate the value of public transit. • Strong credibility & support by the Communities we serve. - Strong relationships with partners. - History of successful collaborations. - A tradition of excellence in service delivery and business decisions. - High rider satisfaction. • Existing resources & assets in reasonable condition. - Existing technology allows for effective virtual/hybrid running of business. - Relatively stable funding. - Physical assets and equipment are adequate and in fair shape. • Engaged Board and staff. - Strong commitment to our Communities, especially underserved populations. - Rapidly modernizing internal processes, clarifying roles, & direction. - Willingness to listen & strive to improve.
+INTERNAL EXTERNAL STRENGTHS (Agency Capabilities) OPPORTUNITIES (External opportunities that the agency can impact) Helpful Presence of a guiding vision (The Long-Range Plan) Provide focus and help prioritize resources.
+Speed up implementation by starting with a realistic plan.
+Help communicate the value of public transit.
+Strong credibility &amp; support by the Communities we serve.
+Strong relationships with partners.
+History of successful collaborations.
+A tradition of excellence in service delivery and business decisions.
+High rider satisfaction.
+Existing resources &amp; assets in reasonable condition.
+Existing technology allows for effective virtual/hybrid running of business.
+Relatively stable funding.
+Physical assets and equipment are adequate and in fair shape.
+Engaged Board and staff.
+Strong commitment to our Communities, especially underserved populations.
+Rapidly modernizing internal processes, clarifying roles, &amp; direction.
+Willingness to listen and strive to improve.
 Good interdepartmental coordination Opportunity to study environmentally friendly transit options.
 Demographics, economic and societal trends are changing.
 Hence creating an opportunity to tailor services to meet emerging demands.
 The population is growing and aging.
 Urban areas are growing more compact and need additional mass transit.
 Mobility needs are growing in suburban and rural areas.
 More transit-supportive land development could make accessing destinations easier.
 Potential to expand services and funding.
-Could seek additional funding/resources via grants, partnerships, other sources.
+Could seek additional funding/resources via grants, partnerships, and other sources.
 Could expand Authority membership/change enabling legislation.
 Advocate for outside decisions that support TheRide's desired outcomes.
 Influence outside decision-makers (land development, housing, transportation policy, etc.) Assume a leadership position in coordinating alternative transportation.
-The approved millage will help maintain operations and prevent a financial deficit in the near future.